learn-co-curriculum/cssi-4-cartoon-collections/README.md

 The `map` function or list comprehensions might be appropriate for this task, take a look at them [here](http://www.dotnetperls.com/map) and [here](http://www.dotnetperls.com/list-python).

-Once the test for this function is passing, move on to the next function, long planeteer calls.

 #### Function 3 - Long Planeteer Calls